 As you select your base layers, aim for a snug fit so the material touches your skin all over and can effectively wick moisture from your skin.
-It’s a good idea to select the weight depending on the extremity of the cold you’ll be exposed to.
+Selecting the weight depending on the extremity of the cold you’ll be exposed to is a good idea.
 Choose heavyweight base layers for sub-freezing temps and low activity and lighter-weight options for milder temps and/or higher activity levels.

-Planning a trip to cold destination in Europe?
+Planning a trip to a cold destination in Europe?
 Check out our Country Travel Guides

 Finish off the layering system with an outer shell